dentremor/Software-Defined-Infrastrucure/doku.md

 Alias /nextcloud "/var/www/nextcloud/"
 ```

-Give apache2 the permission on the folder:
+Give apache2 the permissions on the folder:
 ```$ chown -R www-data /var/www/nextcloud/```

 Enable the follwing modules and restart apache2: